Family Encyclopedia >> Health

 What exactly is a jellyfish "sting"?

-Jellyfish don't actually sting, they inflame the swimmer's skin causing red patches and a kind of itchy hives.
+Jellyfish don't actually sting; they inflame the skin, causing red patches and itchy hives.